PhD Minor Requirements

 PhD students pursuing a Minor in Information who previously completed a master’s degree in the School of Information may be able to use INFO credit from their master’s degree towards the minor, with minor faculty advisor approval.

-The form of the Ph.D. minor written exam would typically be a 2-hour paper.
-Alternatively, it could be devised to be in a format aligned with the major exam of the your home department, but reflecting content for the School of Information.
+The form of the PhD Minor in Information written exam would typically be a 2-hour paper.
+Alternatively, it could be a format aligned with the major exam of your home department, but reflecting content for the School of Information.